Will Jawando: 2024 U.S. Senate campaign

 On May 2, 2023, Jawando announced that he would run for United States Senate in 2024, seeking to succeed incumbent U.S. Senator Ben Cardin, who had announced the day before that he would not run for re-election in 2024.
 During the Democratic primary, he sought to position himself as a progressive, citing his record on the Montgomery County Council, and ran on a platform including Medicare for All, a federal universal basic income program, and universal preschool.
 He was viewed by the media as a long-shot candidate behind frontrunners Angela Alsobrooks and David Trone.

 Jawando dropped out of the race on October 20, 2023, and endorsed Alsobrooks a few days later.

 2026 Montgomery County Executive campaign

 On May 21, 2025, Jawando announced that he would run for Montgomery County Executive in 2026, seeking to succeed term-limited incumbent Marc Elrich.
+During the Democratic primary, he received endorsements from Elrich, Maryland governor Wes Moore, and U.S. senator Angela Alsobrooks, and was described as a frontrunner alongside county councilmembers Andrew Friedson and Evan Glass.
+Jawando also supported increased funding for the county's life sciences industry and public schools, deregulation for small businesses, and rent stabilization alongside increased housing development.

+In June 2026, the Maryland State Board of Elections opened an investigation into Jawando's campaign after receiving an anonymous complaint alleging that he violated state campaign finance laws by coordinating with the Working Families Party, which spent nearly $88,000 on efforts to support Jawando's campaign after his U.S. Senate campaign contributed $115,000 to the organization in early 2025.
+The Working Families Party and Jawando's campaign denied the allegations, saying that there "has been no coordination of any kind with WFP's independent expenditure in this race".
+The Maryland State Board of Elections cleared Jawando of alleged wrongdoing later that month, saying that it was not able to identify "sufficient evidence to establish coordination ... or any other violation of Maryland campaign finance law".

+Jawando won the Democratic primary election on June 23, 2026, and will face Republican nominee Esther Wells in the general election.

 Political positions

 Jawando has been described by media outlets as a progressive, including by himself.